the-c0d3r/port-lookup/README.md

 # TODO

+- [x] Print official port information first
+- [x] Print in a table format nicely
+- [ ] Write unittest code
 - [ ] Maybe remove the class structure for records again.
 Since it's only running once, no need to create objects for all rows.
-It was designed that way at first because I want it to run continuously until user chooses to quit.
+It was designed that way at first because it run continuously until user chooses to quit.
 - [ ] Make a sort so that the port number come up asending
-- [ ] Make it portable so it can be run system wide
+- [ ] Write `Makefile` so user can just execute `sudo make install` to symlink it to system-wide path `/usr/local/bin/portinfo`